 Do you need to return the passport?

-Yes.
-HM Passport Office expects bereaved families to return a deceased person’s passport so that it can be formally cancelled.
-A British passport is a document issued by the Crown – it does not become the property of the holder or their estate.
-When the holder dies, the document should be returned or cancelled through an official channel.
+You are not legally required to return the physical passport, but you must cancel it.
+A British passport is a document issued by the Crown – it is not the property of the holder or their estate.
+When the holder dies, the document must be reported to HM Passport Office so the record can be formally cancelled.

-You are not legally obliged to return the passport within a specific timeframe, but HMPO guidance is clear that it should be reported and cancelled as soon as possible after the death.
-If you are using Tell Us Once (see below), the cancellation is handled automatically and you do not need to post the passport unless you want to.
-If you are not using Tell Us Once, returning the passport by post is the recommended route.
+If you use Tell Us Once (see below), cancellation is handled electronically and you do not need to post the physical passport unless you choose to.
+If you are not using Tell Us Once, returning the passport by post is the standard route.

 (Source: gov.uk – deceased person’s passports)

-How to cancel and return the passport
+How to cancel the passport

 Route 1: Tell Us Once (recommended)